 As I mentioned in that past article, the study is sourced from the book What They Don’t Teach You in the Harvard Business School, by Mark McCormack.

 I was curious, and searched for the actual study online, but was unable to find it.

 It Isn’t True Just Because The Internet Said So – Or Books Either, Apparently

-While both these things provided evidence that it was hard to find the study or proof that it happened, I wanted further confirmation – and I got it.
+While it was hard to find the study or proof that it happened, I wanted further confirmation – and I got it.

 From The Horse’s Mouth: Yale Says There Is No 1953 Goal Setting Study

 I finally came across a page at the Yale Law Library that asks “Where can I find the Yale study from 1953 about goal-setting?“.
 The answer, in it’s entirety:

 It has been determined that no “goals study” of the Class of 1953 actually occurred.
 In recent years, we have received a number of requests for information on a reported study based on a survey administered to the Class of 1953 in their senior year and a follow-up study conducted ten years later.
 This study has been described as how one’s goals at graduation related to success and annual incomes achieved during the period.

 The secretary of the Class of 1953, who had served in that capacity for many years, did not know of [the study], nor did any of the fellow class members he questioned.
 In addition, a number of Yale administrators were consulted and the records of various offices were examined in an effort to document the reported study.
 There was no relevant record, nor did anyone recall the purported study of the Class of 1953, or any other class.

 (Source : Where can I find the Yale study from 1953 about goal-setting?)